ya-babets/playwriteTestFlipkart/README.md

-This project is based on playwright and created in  VScode. to start you need to setup VS code
+This project is based on playwright https://playwright.dev/

 To install Playwright you need to execute in Terminal console of progect directory: